-Almost every driver is familiar with liability insurance (it’s the kind you’re legally required to carry), and many drivers have heard of collision insurance, too (it covers damage to your car when you’re at fault for an accident with another vehicle).
-But very few drivers have heard of comprehensive insurance or understand how it can further protect their car.
+Almost every driver is familiar with liability insurance (it’s the kind you’re legally required to carry), and many drivers have heard of collision insurance, too (it covers damage to your car regardless of who is at fault in an accident with another automobile).
+But fewer vehicle owners have heard of comprehensive car repair insurance or understand how it can further protect their car.

 What Is Comprehensive Insurance?

-Comprehensive insurance covers the costs of repairs to your car when it’s involved in something other than a collision with another vehicle.
-Unlike liability insurance coverage, you can make a comprehensive insurance claim regardless of whether you are at fault for the accident.
+This protection covers the costs of repairs to your car when it’s involved in something other than a collision with another vehicle.
+Just as with liability coverage, you can make a comprehensive insurance claim regardless of whether you are at fault for the accident.

-Typically, comprehensive insurance covers repairs to your car when:
+Typically, comprehensive insurance covers damage to your automobile when: